lifelonglearner127/interviews/Databases/sql.md

 A database index is a data structure that improves the speed of data retrieval operations on a database table at the cost of additional writes and spaces to maintain the index data structure.

 **Unique and non-unique Index**
+Unique indexes are indexes that help maintain data integrity by ensuring that no two rows of data in a table have identical key values.
+Once a unique index has been defined for a table, uniqueness is enforced whenever keys are added or changed within the index.

+**Clustered and non-clustered Index**
+Clustered indexes are indexes whose order of the rows in the database corresponds to the order of the rows in the index.
+This is why only on clustered index can exist in a given table, whereas, multiple non-clustered indexes can exist in the table.

 ### What is the difference between Clustered and Non-clustered index?
+- `Clustered` index modifies the way records are stored in a database based on the indexed column.
+A `non-clustered` index creates a separate entity within the table which references the original table.
+- `Clustered` index is used for easy and speedy retrieval of data from the database, whereas, fetching records from the non-clustered index is relatively slower.
+- In SQL, a table can have a single `clustered` index whereas it can have multiple `non-clustered` indexes.

 ### What is Data Integrity?
+Data integrity is the assurance of accuracy and consistency of data over its entire life-cycle and is a critical aspect of the design, implementation, and usage of any system which stores, processes, or retrieves data.
+It also defines integrity constraints to enforce business rules on the data when it is entered into an application or a database.

 ### What is a Query?
+A query is a request for data or information from a database table or combination of tables.
+A database query can be either a select query or an actioin query.

+### What is a Subquery?
+What are its types?
+A subquery is a query within another query, also known as a nested query or inner query.
+It is used to restrict or enhance the data to be queried by the main query. thus restricting or enhancing the output of the main query respectively.
+There are 2 types of subquery - `Correlated` and `Non-Correlated`.
+- A `correlated` subquery cannot be considered as an independent query, but it can refer to the column in a table listed in the `FROM` of the main query.
+- A `non-correlated` subquery can be considered as an independent query and the output of the subquery is substituted in the main query.